SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 ### Jenkins (Continuous Integration & Continuous Deployment)
 ************************************************************************************************************
 - Create 1 instance using t3.small AMI with 30gb, because it is heavy application and use default SG.
 - Install Jenkins & Java in the server.
-Install java latest one is not working, so go for Java 17
+Java 21 latest is not working, so go for Java 17
 - Only Java is enough in the nodes (or) agents.
 - Then systemctl start jenkins ; systemctl enable jenkins ; systemctl status jenkins
 - Should Jenkins-master must know everything ?